 3. Why do people toast “cheers” and clink glasses?

 How did the ritual of “cheers” along with the clinking of glasses take hold?
 Explanations abound and one suggestion is that, in ancient times, clinking arose to protect people’s lives… In the Middle Ages, the hearty clinking of robust beer tankards supposedly established that their contents had not been poisoned; the assumption being that the merry clonking of tankards against each other would lead to beer spilling from one vessel into the other – it was a way of ensuring that your drinking companions weren’t harbouring evil intentions and trying to kill you off!

 4. The Czechs are the world’s biggest beer drinkers

-The Czechs have the world’s largest consumption of beer per head of population, at around 144 litres per year.
-A little surprisingly, in second place, is Namibia with 108 litres, whilst the UK comes in at a lowly 25th place with 67 litres.
+The Czechs have the world’s largest consumption of beer per head of population, at around 191 litres per year.
+Ireland are in 6th place and we wonder how much of their 95 litres per capita is the black stuff!
+The UK comes in at 21th place with 72 litres.